nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     sudo apt upgrade
     ```

-This will list the pacakges that will be upgraded and ask for permission to continue.
+This will list the packages that will be upgraded and ask for permission to continue.
 Choose `Y` to proceed.
 Alternatively, the two commands can be combined into one command using `&&`:

 === "AWS Instance Code"